-1. Think function first in Minimalist Interior
+1. Think Function First in Minimalist Interior Design

 The transition to a minimalist home interior design (as any other interior transformation really) has to be done with function in mind.
 In order for the space to foster calm and serenity in your mind, it has to be functional and easy to use in the first place!

 Start then by assessing all the things that are not functional in your home and think about how you could solve them.
 This could entail creating a minimalist layout to make things more easily accessible when you need them.
 Or it could bring you to establish a new habit.
 As an example, keeping a basket in your living room for all those items that should not live in the living room is a great help to keep the space consistently neat and clean.

 Not sure if minimalist interior design is right for you?
 Take our Free Interior Design Style Quiz to help discover your perfect style today!

 2. Plan your Storage

 A minimalist interior design leaves no space to clutter.
 But our daily lives are full of objects that often end up in random places.
 We’re constantly searching for entryway ideas, putting things on the kitchen counter, the dining table and many others.
 To make the transition to minimalism easier and more sustainable in the long run, think about your storage habits.
 If the entryway console is an easy place for you to leave your things, prepare a box to store them.
 You will still get the practicality but, by simply closing that box, all the clutter will be out of sight.

 The same principle applies throughout the entire home as well.
 Re-think your storage in a way that is both easy for you to maintain and can keep the clutter out of sight.

 3. Details Count in Minimalist Interiors